JCookit/MMM-MyScoreboard/SEASON_FILTERING.md

-# Season Date Range Filtering
+# Season Date Range Filtering & Minimum Games

-The MMM-MyScoreboard module now supports season date ranges to automatically filter leagues based on their active seasons.
-This prevents unnecessary API calls during off-seasons and keeps the display clean.
+The MMM-MyScoreboard module now supports two major features to ensure you always see relevant content:

+1. **Season date ranges** to automatically filter leagues based on their active seasons
+2. **Minimum games guarantee** to show a specified number of games even during bye weeks or off-days

-## Configuration
+## Season Configuration

 Add `from` and `to` fields to your sports configuration: